-So remember, if you've listened to this and you've learned anything about PCs and just how complex it is, don't be afraid to empower your patients just because you don't have all the answers, you could be the first person in their life that actually lets them know that, you know, this is something that they could get looked into.
-And you could prevent them from years of suffering, either with infertility, early type two diabetes, or lifelong, you know, other issues.
-So yeah, what
+Oh, wonderful, and remember, if you've listened to this and you've learned anything about PCOS and just how complex it is, don't be afraid to empower your patients just because you don't have all the answers.
+You could be the first person in their life that actually lets them know that this is something that they could get looked into.
+And you could prevent them from years of suffering, either with infertility, early type two diabetes, or lifelong other issues.

-I was gonna ask you, you talked several times you talked about stigma.
+I was gonna ask you, several times you talked about stigma.
 I don't perceive that there is a stigma to having PCOS.

 Really?

 Yes.
 Am I wrong in that?

 It's huge.
-Yeah, I think there's huge stigma and having PCOS to come out and say, why why do I?
-Why do I know that there's stigma because most people don't talk about the menstrual cycle.
-They're sticking around periods still in 2022, which is absolutely astonishing.
-You know, women still are not able to, for various reasons are given the space in workplaces to talk about that, let alone things like the menopause and PCOS is hugely stigmatised.
-And there's a reason why, even though there's been this huge rush of celebrities talking about endometriosis, which is a really devastating condition.
-But celebrities have been talking about it.
-And a lot of celebrities are not talking about PCOS.
-There's been a few like Rebel Wilson and Victoria Beckham's a famous case of you know, someone who had PCOS.
-And it has really done a lot in terms of lifestyle management, someone
+Yeah, I think there's huge stigma in having PCOS to come out and say.
+Why do I know that there's stigma?
+Because most people don't talk about their menstrual cycle.
+There's stigma around periods still in 2022, which is absolutely astonishing.
+Women still are not able to, for various reasons or given the space in workplaces to talk about that, let alone things like the menopause.
+PCOS is hugely stigmatised.
+And there's a reason why, even though there's been this huge rush of celebrities talking about endometriosis, which is a really devastating condition, but celebrities have been talking about it, and a lot of celebrities are not talking about PCOS.
+There's been a few like Rebel Wilson and Victoria Beckham's a famous case of someone who had PCOS and has really done a lot in terms of lifestyle management.

-I've ever noted as having weight issues, we're not overweight.
+Not someone I've ever noted as having weight issues, well, not overweight issues.